 Hunter prides itself as Australia’s oldest and most renowned wine region.
 After prepping ourselves on the region’s offerings with their free iPad app, we were excited to focus our day on the smaller, independently owned wineries in the area.

 We kicked off our tour at Iron Gate Estate, whose Italian-inspired cellar door made for the most beautiful place we visited.
 Unfortunately, the wines ended up being our least favorites, but others in our group really loved the style here.
 The winemaker led our tasting, which I always appreciate, and took us on a quick tour post-tasting to see the winemaking process in action.

 However, he did seem to tire of us quickly when he realized that no one in our international team of wine lovers would be shipping a case back home.

-Stop two took us to Savannah Estate–a family-run vineyard named for the youngest granddaughter of their winemaking tribe, and my definite favorite of the day.
+Stop two took us to Savannah Estate.
+This is a family-run vineyard, named for the youngest granddaughter of their winemaking tribe.
+Savannah wins for my definite favorite of the day.

 Surprisingly enough, the hubs and I both liked the sparkling at Savannah.
-As we were sipping our bubbly, our host told us that with each new child born into the family, a new wine is produced–sparkling for a girl, and port for a boy.
+As we were sipping our bubbly, our host told us that with each new child born into the family, a new wine is produced.
+Sparkling for a girl, port for a boy.
 Clearly, I’m in the wrong family.

-Together, the hubs and I had lunch at The Cellar Restaurant with about five other people from the group, including my personal favorites: a pair of retired best friends in their 70’s named Ellen & Di.
+Together, the hubs and I had lunch at The Cellar Restaurant with about five other people from the group.
+Our group included my personal favorites: a pair of retired best friends in their 70’s named Ellen & Di.